Workforce Innovation and Opportunity Act Overview

 Training services may also include incumbent worker training.
 Priority for such services is given to dislocated workers, recipients of public assistance, other low-income individuals, employed workers earning below a locally established wage threshold, and individuals who are basic skills deficient.
 Training services are provided through Individual Training Accounts (ITAs), Customized, or On-the-Job Training contracts which can be used with eligible providers for training in demand occupations.
 Providers must meet minimum performance standards in order to maintain eligibility.

 COMPREHENSIVE YOUTH SERVICES

-The Workforce Investment Act substantially enhances youth programming and places greater emphasis on comprehensive, year-round youth services.
-Summer youth employment continues as an important system component, but represents only one of ten required program elements.
-The others are tutoring, study skills, and instruction leading to secondary school completion; drop-out prevention strategies; alternative secondary school offerings; paid and unpaid work experience; occupational skills training; supportive services; adult mentoring; follow-up services; comprehensive guidance and counseling; and leadership development.
+The Workforce Innovation and Opportunity Act substantially enhances youth programming and places greater emphasis on comprehensive, year-round youth services for out-of-school youth.
+Summer youth employment continues as an important system component, but represents only one of fourteen required program elements.

 ONE-STOP CAREER CENTER